 How ASO Pilot thinks

-The rules the engine follows when it makes a call.
-Useful for anyone editing metadata by hand.
+The rules the engine follows when it makes a call — useful reference for anyone editing metadata by hand.

 iOS and Google Play are not the same game